xrdocs/xrdocs.github.io/_blogs/Interop_blog_2023.md

 ---
 published: true
 date: '2023-05-4 09:23 +0200'
+title: >-
-title: "Interoperability in an open networking world: Cisco's Commitment to Innovation and Collaboration"
+  Interoperability in an open networking world: Cisco's Commitment to Innovation and Collaboration
 permalink: /interop-blog-2023
 author: Sai Gopalakrishnan
+excerpt: >-
-excerpt: The following blog outlines the highlights from the EANTC Interop Showcase at MPLS SD & AI Net World 2023 in Paris.
+  The following blog outlines the highlights from the EANTC Interop Showcase at MPLS SD & AI Net World 2023 in Paris.
 tags:
   - iosxr
   - cisco